eliranwong/toolmate/package/toolmate/docs/Running Multiple Tools in One Go.md

 @chat Give me a summary.
 ```

 In addition, you may append a prompt description with the previous generated response.
-Tools, such as `@append_prompt`, `@append_command` and `@append_fabric`, are created for such purpose.
+Tools, such as `@append_instruction`, `@append_command` and `@append_fabric`, are created for such purpose.
 In the following example, the words `Machine Learning` generated in the first step complete the second prompt, i.e. `Describe Machine Learning`.

 ```
 @command echo "Machine Learning"
-@append_prompt Describe
+@append_instruction Describe
 ```

 Furthermore, you may also specify a tool without giving any description.